colomafarre/colomafarre.github.io/_posts/2019-01-24-first-week.md

 <a href="/img/firstweeknepal/2019:01:15-09:20:04.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:15-09:20:04.JPG" width="200"></a>

-**One of the most intense experience we lived** was went we visited the Shree Pashupatinath Temple, during an hindu holiday.
-We paid a guide so he could tell is a litlle bit about what was happening, because that's one thing we quickly realized, how little we now about their traditions and how different the cultures can be!.
+**One of the most intense experiences we had** was when we visited the Shree Pashupatinath Temple, during a Hindu festival.
+We paid a guide so he could tell is a litlle bit about what was happening, because that's one thing we quickly realized, how little we know about their traditions and how different the cultures can be!.
 We saw a lot of monkeys running around and eating bananas and oranges.
 Apparently they are protected, just like cows, and feeding them gives the person good karma.

 <a href="/img/firstweeknepal/2019:01:15-15:06:02.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:15-15:06:02.JPG" width="200"></a>

-But **the most breathtaking thing** was seeing the cremation of a death body, right next to the river, and the ceremony that that involved, while an hindu festival was happening at the same time, on the other side of the river, with music and dancing and all!!
+But **the most breathtaking thing** was seeing the cremation of a dead body, right next to the river, and the ceremony that that involved, while an festival was happening at the same time, on the other side of the river, with music and dancing and all!!

 <a href="/img/firstweeknepal/2019:01:15-15:11:20.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:15-15:11:20.JPG" width="200"></a>

 <a href="/img/firstweeknepal/2019:01:15-15:35:11.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:15-15:35:11.JPG" width="200"></a>

-I would have never guest that I would see a body burning right in front of me, and I have to say, it was quite unsetteling, but after some time and seeing how they experience it, I think it was a very cultural and human way to get to know them better.
+I would have never guessed that I would see a body burning right in front of me, and I have to say, it was quite unsettling, but after some time and seeing how they experience it, I think it was a very cultural and human way to get to know them better.

 <a href="/img/firstweeknepal/2019:01:16-10:46:35.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:16-10:46:35.JPG" width="200"></a> Yummy roasted corn